How to Comfort a Crying Baby

 You've fed, burped, changed, and rocked your baby, but he or she is still crying.

 And crying.
 Your nerves are frayed, your sleep is ruined, and you’re losing confidence

 as a new parent.
 Now what?

-Some babies between 3 weeks and 12 weeks of age cry for long stretches.
-At this period,
+Some babies 3 to 12 weeks old cry for long stretches.
+During this time, there are

 Every baby has a unique personality.
 Just as some babies are laid-back, some babies

 cry more than others.
 And the longer a baby cries, the harder it tends to be to get them